emtee40/ocaml-dkml/DEVELOPERS.md

 cleanup_tag "." -final
 ```

-You will also need to edit:
+You will also need to edit and commit the changes ("Rollback to prior release"):
 - `CHANGES.md` to remove the release
 - `version.cmake` to rollback `DKML_PUBLICVERSION_CMAKEVER` to the last published version